 Ask a Q. / Leave Feedback / Make a Correction

-The Africanized honeybee aka "killer bee" is a cross between a European honeybee (the Italian honeybee) and a honeybee from Africa.
-Unlike other areas of the world, there are no records of ancient beekeeping practices in Africa; the historical practice of beekeeping in Africa is relatively new compared to Europe.
-Formerly, "bee robbing" (the process of extracting honey from a beehive) in Africa was fundamentally a smash-and-grab approach by humans, as well as animals, the Ratel aka "honey badger", among other predators, destroying the hive to get the honey.
-Perhaps this, along with other extreme conditions, caused the more feral aggressive beehives to survive; the fiercer the honeybees in their ability to protect their home and to abscond or relocate to livable or safe areas, the more likely a chance they would survive.
-This may have caused the African honey bee to develop differently over time than their domesticated sister European honey bees.
+The Africanized honeybee aka "killer bee" is a cross between a European honeybee and bees from Africa.
+There are no records of ancient beekeeping practices in Africa; the historical practice of beekeeping in Africa is relatively new compared to Europe.
+In Africa humans, as well as animals, the Ratel or "honey badger", among other predators, would destroy the hive to get the honey.
+Perhaps this, along with other extreme conditions, caused the more feral aggressive beehives to survive; the fiercer the honeybees in their ability to protect their home and to relocate to liveable or safe areas, the more likely they would survive.
+This seems to be what caused the African honey bee to developed differently over time than the honeybee from Europe.

-So why did people in South America cross breed African honey bees and European honey bees?
-At the time European honeybees were the preferred bee for beekeeping and had been bred in many corners of the world.
-However, unlike African honey bees, European bees cannot adapt very well in the tropical regions of the world.
-Because of this, in the 1950's beekeeping organizations and the government of Brazil began projects in hopes to create a more productive honeybee species for the tropical environment of South America.
+In the 1950's, European honeybees were the preferred bee for South American.
+Though, unlike African honeybees, European bees do not adapt well in the tropical regions of the world.
+Because of this, beekeeping organizations and the government of Brazil began projects in hopes to create a more productive honeybee species for the tropical environment of South America.
 In 1956, a scientist from Brazil brought what was known as a select stock of domesticated "African" bees (Apis mellifera scutellata) from Central South Africa in Pretoria, for cross breeding with the European honeybee.
 The scientist leading the project was Dr. Warwick Estevam Kerr, once defamed by those governing in Brazil, Dr Kerr is today an admired social activist.

-The "Africanized" honeybee appears to have originated from Sao Paulo, Brazil at the Rio Claro Apiary, where Dr Kerr began working to make a more productive honeybee.
-During this project in 1957, it is said that 26 of Dr. Kerr's first generation hybrid bees were accidentally released by a visiting beekeeper who removed the queen excluders at the entrance of the hives (which keep the queen bee from leaving the hive).
-These bees spread and mated with the local European honey bees of Brazil.
+The "Africanized" honeybee (AHB)appears to have originated from Sao Paulo, Brazil at the Rio Claro Apiary, where Dr Kerr began working to make a more productive honeybee.
+During this project in 1957, it is said that 26 of Dr. Kerr's first generation hybrid bees were accidentally released by a visiting beekeeper who removed the queen excluder at the entrance of the hives (which keep the queen bee from leaving the hive).
+These bees spread and mated with the local European honeybees of Brazil.
 It is since understood that other beekeepers were also experimenting with African honeybees in Brazil.
-It's calculated that 26 years later in 1982 these bees spread up through Panama, then within 4 years spread through most of Mexico despite government programs set in place to stop the spread of this Africanized or hybrid honeybee.
+It's calculated that in 1982 (26 years later) these bees spread up through Panama, then within 4 years spread north through most of Mexico despite government programs set in place to stop the spread of this Africanized or hybrid honeybee.

 At the time of the initial release of Dr. Kerr’s hybrid honeybee in 1957, Brazil ranked 27th in honey production.
-Three decades later, after the introduction of the Africanized bee by Dr Kerr, Brazil sky rocketed to 4th worldwide in honey production which also increased in pollination and food source.
-Though causing initial hardships, the Africanized honeybee (known as the Brazilian bee or the "brave bee" in Brazil), is now the preferred bee for beekeeping in South America, Central America, and some areas of Mexico.
-Below is a map of the original estimated spread of the Africanized honeybee from Sao Paulo Brazil in 1957 by the Harvard University Press, animated by Adkins Bee Removal in 2009.
+Three decades later, after the introduction of the Africanized bee, Brazil sky rocketed to 4th worldwide in honey production.
+Though causing initial hardships, the Africanized honeybee (known as the Brazilian bee or the "brave bee"), is now the preferred bee for beekeeping in South America, Central America, and some areas of Mexico.
+Below is a map of the original estimated spread of the Africanized honeybee from Sao Paulo Brazil in 1957 by the Harvard University Press, re-animated here by Adkins Bees.

 If you’re a beekeeper and you live in the states of Nor Cal, Oregon, Northern Florida, Utah, Colorado, Kansas, Missouri, Tennessee, Georgia, or the beautiful states of South and North Carolina, you’ll likely here talk about Africanized bees.
 As for my experience, they seem to be becoming less hostile then even 10 years ago.
 To give you an example, 95% of all bee removals I performed personally in 2009 near the border of Mexico were simply wearing a ball cap and gloves.
 However this is not always the case.
 But dealing with thousands of these bee colonies per year, we seem to come across less feral bees then we used to.